Healthity

 EARLY SKETCHES:

-With the site map as a guide, I initiated the visualization of my design concepts through sketches.
-Below is an iterative sketch crafted for the home page.
+With the site map as a guide, I initiated the visualization of my design concept through sketches.
+Below is an iterative sketch crafted for the landing page.

 sketches